« Back to Results

 Abstract

-This paper investigates the relation between bank liquidity and local business cycles.
-Our findings suggest that an increase in the dispersion of deposit rates offered by banks within a geographic area accurately predicts the onset of local recessions and the severity of the downturn over long time horizons.
-As a region heads to a recession, deposit growth slows down and banks differentially increase deposit rates to support their balance sheet.
-The increased dispersion of deposit rates reflects the liquidity squeeze faced by banks as a result of deteriorating economic conditions, in turn, signaling an oncoming recession.
-Our results hold important policy implications.
+This paper investigates the relation between bank liquidity and local economic activity.
+We find that an increase in deposit rates offered by banks within a geographic region is associated with contractions in economic activity.
+As a region heads to an economic downturn, deposit growth slows down, prompting banks to increase deposit rates to support their balance sheet.
+This increase in deposit rates reflects the liquidity squeeze experienced by banks due to deteriorating economic conditions, which in turn serves as an indicator of an impending economic contraction.

 Intermediary Market Power and Capital Constraints